Twaddler01/rpg_similitude/README.md

 # Updates

+10-19-2024
+- Added option to import JSON (pasting in newSaveData.json starts a new game).
+This allows data to be saved.
+- Added export option to export the saveData array as JSON.
+Will soon add localstorage usage with basic ANSI encryption.
+Plan to not only use localstorwge but also import/export of the encrypted save contents.
+- New character creation is done before loading all other elements if characterData (name, race, class) is not present yet.
+- Added basic damage mitigation from armor.
+Characters will only have 100 base armor at all times.
+Increases in armor per level are just too extreme.
+- Various other updates.

 10-17-2024
 - Updated inventory so players can sell items for gold from inventory tooltip.
 - Added function to generate dynamic equipment sets.